baoxp2001/baoxp2001.github.io/README.md

 # UPDATE 8.0 (as of August 18th, 2025)
 Update Day 1 under the Microsoft Camp page!
 This page will be updated daily.

+# UPDATE 8.1 (as of August 19th, 2025)
+Update Day 2 under the Microsoft Camp page.